Automated Inference of Graph Transformation Rules

 Design of graph transformation models -- or graph transformation rules -- is dominated by manual approaches.
 We present a formal method which can be employed to automate, at least partially, the rule design process.
 The method is versatile and can be applied at different stages of the modeling process to perform or aid with various tasks, including construction of an initial design, verification, completion, evaluation or optimization of the graph transformation models.

-The method is presented on graphs, but generalizes to extensive adhesive categories, modulo the representation of the element map, as it relies purely on the subrule notion and the ability to express proper transitions (coproducts).
+The method is presented on graphs, but the only required formalisms, the notion of a subrule and the ability to express proper transitions (coproducts), allows it be extended to any DPO application and, in particular, extensive adhesive categories in general, modulo the representation of the element map.
 The method is therefore highly adaptable to the exact application setting, opening up possibilities for various optimizations.
 The adaptability is further enhanced by the possibility to freely augment the objective function of the ILP instance making up the final step of the procedure.

 The generality of the method is underlined by demonstration of the rule inference method on multiple highly varied models.
 The experiments serve not only to highlight the performance of the method, both for inference of exact generating rule sets and model completion, but also to exemplify the outstanding challenges.
 In particular, the method is reliant on a precise specification of the input transition system, which is not always the case when working with empirical data.